rosszurowski/hibiscss/README.md

 ### Customization

-`lhcss` was built to be flexible.
+The real power of `hibiscss` is its flexiblity.
 You can pass options to define your project's visual language:

 ```js
 const config = {